 Now I am taking a different approach.
 I am reading a book to gain a deeper understanding.
-It is not an easy approach, but is so worth it in the long run.
+It is not a fast or easy approach, but is so worth it in the long run.

 How to read a book for deeper understanding

-I talked about why you should narrate in this post.
+I talked about why you should narrate and how to incorporate it into your homeschool in this post.
 Basically, narration is retelling what happened in your own words.
 You can tell your husband or a friend what you read.
 I find it is helpful to read a small section and then write a short summary of that passage in a notebook.

-The goal is to read with your full attention so you can do this with one reading.
+The goal is to read with your full attention so you can do this after only one reading.
 This takes practice and you may find that you need to train yourself by reading a smaller passage before narrating.

 2. Ask, “What are the main ideas?”